 Frequently Asked Questions

-No. The Arkansas Constitution, Amendment 98 also known as the Arkansas Medical Marijuana Amendment of 2016 allows only licensed cultivation centers and dispensaries to grow process and dispense medical marijuana.
+Answer: No. The Arkansas Constitution, Amendment 98, also known as the Arkansas Medical Marijuana Amendment of 2016, allows only licensed cultivation centers and dispensaries to grow process and dispense medical marijuana.

-Each applicant must submit with the application, a valid Arkansas Department of Health Medical Marijuana Physician Written Certification.
+Answer: Each applicant must submit, with the application, a valid Arkansas Department of Health Medical Marijuana Physician Written Certification.
 A list of prescriptions will not serve as a substitute for this certification.

-Can you give me a list of doctors in my area that can give me a Medical Marijuana Physician Written certification?
+Q. Is there a list of doctors in my area that can give me a Medical Marijuana certification?

-An applicant may request a paper application,which will be mailed to the applicant.
+Answer: An applicant may request a paper application, which will be mailed to the applicant.
 The completed application and fee may be submitted by mail.
 When the application process opens, please call 501-682-4982 to request a paper application.